How to Create a Stimulating Baby Nursery

 by April Sanders

 Many parents eagerly anticipate setting up and decorating their new baby's nursery.
-It is fun to choose cute nursery decor and baby furniture, and some parents even choose a unifying theme to tie the whole room together.
 While safety is always the number one concern when creating a nursery, it is also important to incorporate items and designs that will stimulate your baby's development.
 There are a lot of loud, flashy, busy baby toys on the market, and it may seem like the flashier the toy, the better to stimulate your baby gets; but in reality, the best forms of stimulating nursery decor are the simplest.

-Stimulate the eyes.
-Decorate with bright, contrasting colors and patterns.
+It's fun to choose cute nursery decor and baby furniture, and some parents even choose a unifying theme to tie the whole room together.
+To stimulate your baby, decorate with bright, contrasting colors and patterns.
 While pale pink and baby blue are traditional colors for a nursery, babies actually respond more strongly to vibrant colors.
 This does not mean you need to make the room look like a circus.
-The room should be a soothing place for your baby to sleep.
-Instead, decorate the room with a few well-chosen, brightly colored items.
+The nursery should be a soothing place for your baby to sleep.
+Instead, decorate with a few well-chosen, brightly colored items.

 Babies don't need buckets of toys.
 The benefits of a few quality baby toys are often far greater for developing motor skills and coordination than mass quantities of toys.
 Stock your baby's nursery with some classic toys for learning and growing, such as blocks for finger and hand manipulation and lightweight balls for hand-eye coordination.
 A soft area rug is excellent for tummy time.

 - Stimulate the Ears

 After nine months in a noisy womb, babies are used to having sound, and they're quickly comforted by the right noises.